 Make sure you understand the content of the slides and lay them out so that there is a flow of thought that ties the slides together.
 However, do keep in mind Duarte’s point number 1: Design Slides that Communicate a Single Idea.

-Design should not take the story away but should help emphasize important points in the narrative.
+The design should not take the story away but should help emphasize important points in the narrative.
 This was one of the many takeaways from an article by Duarte, which helped me crystalize the must-dos mentioned above for good design of PowerPoint slides.